-In responding to the first office action, the applicant's patent attorney will draft an amendment and response.
-This document will request reconsideration and will specifically address the perceived errors in the examiner's office action.
-Frequently, the document will include an amendment to the claims in order to clarify the invention and to overcome the prior art cited in the first office action.
-In addition to the amendment, the document may contain arguments as to how the amended claims are patentable in view of the prior references cited or the objections made.
+In responding to the first office action, the applicant's patent attorney will draft a response document that points out perceived errors in the office action.
+Frequently, this response document will include an amendment to the claims in order to clarify the invention and, in some cases, to narrow the claims so as to overcome the prior art cited in the office action.
+The response will also contain arguments as to how the pending claims are patentable in spite of the prior art references cited or the objections made.

-In filing amendments, the patent attorney must be careful not to add "new matter" to the applications.
-Under the Patent Act, all amendments to the drawings or specifications must conform to part of the application as originally filed.
+In filing amendments, the patent attorney must be careful not to add "new matter" to the application.
+Under the Patent Act, all amendments to the claims, drawings, or written description of the invention must be consistent with the description of the invention as originally filed.
 Any matter involving a departure from or an addition to the original disclosure will be rejected as new matter.
-Typically, the new matter which an applicant would like to add includes new descriptions of how the invention works, or further clarification of the type of materials and components utilized.
 These types of additions are disallowed in order to prevent new inventions from being "piggy-backed" on to old patent applications.